xmrminer01102018/VegaToolsNConfigs/README.md

 VegaUbuntuGuide - How to manually setup Vega mining in Ubuntu for CryptoNight V7.

-VegaUbuntuGuide4CryptoNightV8 - How to manually setup Vega mining in Ubuntu for CryptoNight V8.
+VegaUbuntuGuide4CryptoNightV8 - How to manually setup Vega mining in Ubuntu for CryptoNight V8 with ROCm driver.

+VegaUbuntuQuickGuideForCNv2 - How to manually setup Vega mining in Ubuntu for CryptoNight V8 with AMD drivers for "Experts".

+VegaUbuntuGuideForCNv2- How to manually setup Vega mining in Ubuntu for CryptoNight V8 with AMD drivers.

 Working Ubuntu Versions: